 Sales of a substantial number of shares of our common stock in the public market could occur at any time after the expiration of the lock-up agreements described in the "Underwriting" section of this prospectus.
-These sales, or the market perception that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
-After this offering, we will have shares of common stock outstanding.
-This includes the shares that we are selling in this offering, which may be resold in the public market immediately.
-The remaining shares will be able to be sold 180 days after the date of this prospectus, due to lock-up agreements between the holders of these shares and the underwriters.
+These sales, or the market perception that the holders of a large number of shares intend to sell shares.

+could reduce the market price of our common stock.
+After this offering, we will have 22,645,621 shares of common stock outstanding.
+This includes the 5,000,000 shares that we are selling in this offering, which may be resold in the public market immediately.
+Of the remaining 17,645,621 shares, 17,638,212 will be able to be sold 180 days after the date of this prospectus, due to lock-up agreements between the holders of these shares and the underwriters.
 However, J. P. Morgan Securities LLC, Cowen and Company, LLC and Leerink Partners LLC, on behalf of the underwriters, can waive the provisions of these lock-up agreements by prior written consent and allow these stockholders to sell their shares at any time.

-In addition, as of March 31, 2017, there were 14,773,383 shares subject to outstanding options that will become eligible for sale in the public market to the extent permitted by any applicable vesting requirements, the lock-up agreements and Rules 144 and 701 under the Securities Act.
-Moreover, after this offering, holders of an aggregate of shares of our common stock and holders of warrants to purchase shares of our common stock will have rights, subject to some conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
+In addition, as of May 31, 2017, there were 3,141,625 shares subject to outstanding options that will become eligible for sale in the public market to the extent permitted by any applicable vesting requirements, the lock-up agreements and Rules 144 and 701 under the Securities Act.
+Moreover, after this offering, holders of an aggregate of 17,580,601 shares of our common stock will have rights, subject to some conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
 If such holders, by exercising their registration rights, cause a large number of securities to be registered and sold into the public market, these sales could have an adverse effect on the market price for our common stock.
-We also intend to register all shares of common stock that we may issue under our employee benefit plans, including our 2017 Stock Option Plan.
+We also intend to register all shares of common stock that we may issue under our employee benefit plans, including our 2017 Stock Plan.
 Once we register these shares and they are issued in accordance with the terms of the plans, they can be freely sold in the public market upon issuance, subject to the lock-up agreements and the restrictions imposed on our affiliates under Rule 144.
 For more information, see "Shares eligible for future sale-Rule 144."